 During past few decades, climate politics has established global warming as one of the dominant issue of discussion.
 It is more directed towards reducing carbon emission and developing various instruments in achieving the goal of carbon cut.
 Some other conservation initiatives are also going on in various level sideways.
 Most of these initiatives are directed towards conservation of more dominant animal species leaving behind some keystone small mammals that are relatively more vulnerable yet ignored.
 Very recently, small mammal Bramble Cay Melomys became the first ever victim of climate change to go extinct.
 This represents the tragic situation of small mammals in the global mainstream conservation initiatives.
 So core of SMCRF’s existence lies in the conservation of the most ignored and vulnerable environment and species in the world.
 More specifically we exist for the following reason:

-1. Continuous study and documentation of the most vulnerable environment and the species on the earth.
+- Continuous study and documentation of the small mammals, their habitat, the most vulnerable environment and related wild species.

-2. Conservation of the vulnerable ecosystem and species.
+- Conservation of the vulnerable ecosystem and the species.

-4. Research and innovate technologies for sustainable livelihood of the vulnerable communities.
+- Research and innovate technologies for sustainable livelihood of the local communities.

 To promote conservation initiatives and researches on Small Mammals and their habitat throughout Nepal.